Islands you are not allowed to visit- has this thought ever crossed your mind? If yes, you have landed on the right blog.

 Navassa Island in the Caribbean Island is a disputed territory between Haiti and the United States.
 In the midst of the dispute, the US declared the island and the waters around it as Navassa Island Wildlife Refuge.

 The Island and 12 nautical miles radius of the Island are restricted to the general public to ensure the protection and preservation of the island.

 Visitors who wish to visit it for scientific reasons, have to take permission to enter its territorial waters and land.

 9. Barren Island, India: Home to the Only Active Volcano in India

-Since the place is off-limits to any kinds of visitors, the waters around the island are said to be pristine.
-They also are known for a sprawling Manta Rays, splendid basalt formations, and beautiful coral reefs.
+Since the place is off-limits to any kind of visitor, the waters around the island are said to be pristine.
+They also are known for sprawling Manta Rays, splendid basalt formations, and beautiful coral reefs.

 10. Robins Island, USA: Outsiders are Completely Forbidden from this Island